A new approach to topological T-duality for principal torus bundles: Introduction

 where $v \colon G|_{E_x} \to 0$ and $\hat v \colon \hat G|_{\hat E_x} \to 0$ are chosen trivialisations, gives the following specified class:

 The quotient is taken so that the class is independent of the chosen trivialisations.
-The triple $\bigl( (E,G), (\hat E, \hat G), u \bigr)$ is called a \emph{T-duality triple}, and the two pairs $(E, G)$ and $(\hat E, \hat G)$ are T-dual if they belong to a T-duality triple. \end{definition} This definition relies on the fact that the group of automorphisms of the trivial gerbe on a space $X$ are isomorphic to $H^2(X)$.
+The triple $\bigl( (E, G), (\hat E, \hat G), u \bigr)$ is called a \emph{T-duality triple}, and the two pairs $(E, G)$ and $(\hat E, \hat G)$ are \emph{T-dual} if they belong to a T-duality triple. \end{definition}

+This definition relies on the fact that the group of automorphisms of the trivial gerbe on a space $X$ is canonically isomorphic to $H^2(X)$.
 More generally, the set of morphisms between any two gerbes on $X$ forms a $H^2(X)$-torsor.
-T-duality can be formulated using other models for the H-flux instead of gerbes.
-These models all share analogous relationships with degree 2 and degree 3 integral cohomology; see the axiomatic notion of twists in \cite[\textsection 3.1]{BunkeSchick05}.
+T-duality can be formulated using other models for the H-flux instead of gerbes, for example principal $PU(\mathcal H)$-bundles.
+These models all share analogous relationships with degree 2 and degree 3 integral cohomology; see the axiomatic notion of twists in \cite{BunkeSchick05}*{\textsection 3}.

-Definition \ref{defn} is the same as in \cite{BunkeRumpfSchick} except for two conditions on the Dixmier-Douady classes of the gerbes.
+Definition \ref{defn} is the same as in \cite{BunkeRumpfSchick} except that they make a further assumption on the Dixmier-Douady classes of the gerbes.
 The degree 3 cohomology of $E$ has a filtration

-coming from the Leray-Serre spectral sequence for $\pi \colon E \to B$.
-The group $H^3(\hat E)$ has a similar filtration.
-The two conditions imposed on the H-flux in \cite{BunkeRumpfSchick} are that the classes $[G]$ and $[\hat G]$ belong to the second filtration step of their respective cohomologies and their leading parts satisfy
+related to the Leray-Serre spectral sequence for $\pi \colon E \to B$: $\F^j H^3(E)$ is the kernel of the pullback map to $E^{(j-1)}$, where $E^{(j)}$ is the pullback of $E$ to the $j$-skeleton of $X$ (provided $X$ is a CW-complex).
+The group $H^3(\hat E)$ has the corresponding filtration.
+The extra assumption imposed on the H-flux in \cite{BunkeRumpfSchick} is that the classes $[G]$ and $[\hat G]$ belong to $\F^2H^3$ and their leading parts satisfy